China's regional forex regulators step up dollar bond supervision -sources

 "It's definitely more difficult to talk about new issuance.
 In principle, you can only roll over maturing debt," the source said.

-A second source said the tightening was likely aimed at preventing weaker LGFVs from raising debt to head off risks for regional financing platforms.
+A second source said the tightening was likely aimed at preventing weaker LGFVs from raising debt, in order to head off risks for regional financing platforms.

 "Previously (dollar debt issuance) was approved by the National Development and Reform Commission, and SAFE would only make note of it after the fact," the source said.
 "Now SAFE may need to review the use of funds being raised."

-In a faxed response to Reuters' questions, SAFE denied a tightening of regulations.
+In a faxed response to Reuters' questions, SAFE said suggestions it is tightening regulations were "untrue".

-"The policy governing offshore issuance by local government investment enterprises has not changed, and will continue to be be implemented according to existing regulations," it said.
+"The policy governing offshore issuance by local government investment enterprises has not changed, and will continue to be implemented according to existing regulations."

+Eligible local government enterprises are able to directly conduct procedures related to bond issuance after registering at local SAFE branches, it said.

 The moves follow a steady string of defaults by Chinese issuers on their offshore debts, which has driven spreads on Chinese high-yield debt .MERACYC to record highs this week.
 Goldman Sachs analysts estimated Friday that by one measure high-yield property issuers have defaulted on nearly a quarter of their outstanding bonds this year.